kairos9000/web-template/README.md

-# Template for React with Webpack, TypeScript & SCSS
+# Template for project using React with Webpack, TypeScript & SCSS
 ## Used Technologies
 - Webpack 5.27
 - React 17.0